Harshal7797/Java-Applications/README.md

   This application allows you to create, read and delete tweets on Twitter from terminal.
 This is similar to the postman app that uses `HTTP GET`,`HTTP POST`  to get information is JSON String .
 Twitter CLI app has three main features that user uses most of the time in real world.
   ## Usage
   1. `Show Tweet`
   Lookup a tweet by ID and print the tweet object in JSON format. `TwitterCLI show tweet_id [field1,fields2]` if the fields are empty then display all all fields in JSON document.
-For example: `TwitterCLI show `
+For example: `TwitterCLI show 210462857140252672 null`
   ## Design and Implementation
   Twitter Application Workflow
   ![image](https://user-images.githubusercontent.com/51926543/61077272-07347b00-a3ec-11e9-91b2-7b22d6aa5388.png)